Gkbinqi/CS106L/notes/lec13_Move Semantics.md

   * Example: Compiler generated SMFs of Post will call SMFs of Photo and std::string
 * Rule of Three
   * If a class manages external resources, we must define copy assignment/constructor
-    * Rule of Three: If you need any one of these, you need them all:
+  * If you need any one of these, you need them all:
     * Destructor
     * Copy Assignment
     * Copy Constructor
   * If we don’t, compiler-generated SMF won’t copy underlying resource
     * This will lead to bugs, e.g. two Photo’s referring to the same underlying data
 * Rule of Five